Ravio1i/azure-devops-server-mcp/README.md

 ### GitHub Copilot License

-You need a valid GitHub Copilot license to use this integration.
-You can find license information and request access here: https://siemens.sharepoint.com/sites/devboost/SitePages/Home.aspx
+You need a valid GitHub Copilot or another Copilot license to use this integration.

 ## Usage